Our impact for people living with cancer

 We believe everyone living with cancer should have access to the information and support they need to understand their cancer and make important decisions about their care.

-In 2022:
+In 2024:

-About our cancer information
+Learn more about our cancer information and support

 We provide social, emotional and practical support services

 We work in local communities to reach as many people living with cancer as we can.
-In 2022, our Boots Macmillan Beauty Advisers had an estimated 24,000 consultations with people living with cancer across the UK.

-We Campaign for Betterness
+We campaign for betterness

-Find out about campaigns
+Find out about our campaigns